Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/05-configuration.md

 ![Select historical versions of config.ini's](/img/user-guide/choose_config_version2.png)

 ### Editing the configuration files from the command line

 All the `.ini` files come from the leader unit.
-They are stored in `/home/pioreactor/.pioreactor` - one `config.ini` and a `config_<unitName>.ini` for each Pioreactor unit.
+They are stored in `/home/pioreactor/.pioreactor` - the `config.ini` and a `config_<unitName>.ini` for each Pioreactor unit.
 The command `pios sync-configs` will deploy the `.ini` files to their correct unit.
 Editing the `.ini` files on the leader is correct workflow, as any edits on the worker units will be overwritten on the next `pios sync-configs`.

-One can programmatically, or by hand, edit the `config_<unitName>.ini` files to create varying parameters in an experiment.
-Running `pios sync-configs` will deploy the config files.

 ### Editing the `config.ini` before booting

 Sometimes it's desirable to make changes to the `config.ini` without having to boot the Pioreactor first.
 You can do this by plugging the microSD card into your computer, and adding a `config.ini` to the `boot/` folder on it.
 This `config.ini` doesn't need to have all the fields, only the fields you wish to change.
 At start up, the Pioreactor will merge `/boot/config.ini` into the Pioreactor's `config.ini`, and then delete `/boot/config.ini`.

-### Example `config.ini`
+### Default `config.ini`

 If you need a reference config.ini, or to replace parts of yours, here's our [default one](https://raw.githubusercontent.com/Pioreactor/CustoPiZer/pioreactor/workspace/scripts/files/config.example.ini) that ships with the Raspberry Pi image.
-To use it, you'll need to make some changes, specifically to \`cluster.leader\` and \`inventory\`.
+To use it, you'll need to make some changes to populate the leader, specifically to \`cluster.topology\` and \`mqtt\`.